geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 	‎**Note:** You may need to wait up to 10 minutes before Scotty’s user accounts appears in the list.
 Continue to refresh the window until you see both his accounts (refreshing the page displays all the users, so you’ll have to enter Scotty again in the Search box).
 You cannot proceed until Scotty’s accounts appear.

-8. Because you created an identity mismatch situation, the forced synchronization process ended up creating two user accounts for Scotty in Microsoft 365 – one for his **onmicrosoft.com** account and one for his on-premises **xtremelabs.us** account.
+8. Because you created an identity mismatch situation, the forced synchronization process ended up creating two user accounts for Scotty in Microsoft 365 – one for his **onmicrosoft.com** account and one for his on-premises **CustomDomain.us** account.
 Each of Scotty’s accounts will have its own mailbox because the mailboxes will have different domains and routing addresses.
 In a normal situation in which the two accounts have the same UPN, you will end up with one user account that has multiple SMTP address in the email address property chain.  <br/>

 	‎Once Scotty’s two accounts appear, scroll to the right in the **Active users** list to display the **Sync status** of each.
-You’ll notice that Scotty’s **onmicrosoft.com** account has a sync status of **In cloud**, while his on-premises **xtremelabs.us** account has a sync status of **Synced with Active Directory**. <br/>
+You’ll notice that Scotty’s **onmicrosoft.com** account has a sync status of **In cloud**, while his on-premises **CustomDomain.us** account has a sync status of **Synced with Active Directory**. <br/>

 	‎This is the result of the forked identity mismatch that we purposely created.
 To fix this situation, you will use soft matching to troubleshoot this problem in the next task.